Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar

 Eligibility to Apply for the Provisional Waiver

-When the provisional waiver first became available as of March 4, 2013, applicants had to be immediate relatives of U.S. citizens – that is, a spouse (opposite-sex or same-sex, if the marriage was legally valid in the state or country where it occurred), parent, or unmarried child under age 21.
-On November 20, 2014, President Obama announced that other relatives would become eligible as well: adult children of U.S. citizens (F-1 and F-3), spouses of lawful permanent residents (F2A), and the unmarried sons and daughters of lawful permanent residents (F2B).
-Procedures to accommodate these newly eligible classes of potential immigrants will go into effect in 2015.
+When the provisional waiver first became available on March 4, 2013, applicants had to be immediate relatives of U.S. citizens—that is, a spouse (opposite-sex or same-sex, if the marriage was legally valid in the state or country where it occurred), parent, or unmarried child under age 21.

 The other eligibility requirements are that the applicant be:

-- at least 17 years of age (which doesn’t really exclude anyone, because you can’t accrue unlawful presence in the U.S., and therefore don’t need a waiver, until you’re at least 18)
+- at least 17 years of age (which doesn’t really exclude anyone, because someone can’t accrue unlawful presence in the U.S., and therefore don’t need a waiver, until at least age 18)

 - physically present in the United States at the time of applying

 - otherwise admissible to the United States.
-In other words, you cannot separately ask for a waiver of any criminal, fraud, or other grounds of inadmissibility – and in fact if USCIS has reason to believe that you are inadmissible on some other ground, it will deny the provisional waiver and you’ll have to deal directly with the consulate after all.
-Unfortunately, this is a common problem, as described in "USCIS Denying Many I-601A Provisional Waiver Requests Because of Possible Other Grounds of Inadmissibility."
+In other words, you cannot separately ask for a waiver of any criminal, fraud, or other grounds of inadmissibility.
 Furthermore, if the consular officer at your visa interview decides that you are otherwise inadmissible or are ineligible for the visa on some basis other than unlawful presence, the USCIS-approved provisional waiver will be automatically revoked.

-- able to prove that, if not granted the waiver, his or her U.S. relative will suffer extreme hardship as a result.
+- able to prove that, if not granted the waiver, his or her U.S. citizen or lawful permanent resident spouse or parent (if you're unmarried) will suffer extreme hardship as a result.
 There may be instances when the qualifying relative (the one who will suffer the extreme hardship) is not the petitioner.

 What's Next: Submitting an Application